pedronvasconcelos/E-Commerce-back-end/README.md

-# A ecommerce application with multiple APIs built with ASP.NET 6
+# A e-commerce application with multiple APIs built with ASP.NET 6

 ---